 We’ve been running our blog since 2003, where we post about a variety of interesting things, including art, culture, and technology.
 The Laughing Squid blog is run by founder Scott Beale, who is Publisher and Editor-In-Chief.
 Scott is joined by his wife, Contributing Editor Lori Dorn.

-WEB HOSTING – Since 1998 we have been providing dependable web hosting services to individuals, artists and bloggers.
-This is our primary source of revenue, aka “business” side of Laughing Squid.
-If Laughing Squid were a mullet, web hosting would be the short part in the front.
-The revenue generated from our web hosting operations helps fund Laughing Squid blog.
-Our web hosting operations are located over at laughingsquid.us.
+Since 1998 we have been providing web hosting services to individuals, artists, and bloggers, with a current focus on Managed WordPress hosting.
+Hosting is our primary source of revenue, aka the “business” side of Laughing Squid.
+If Laughing Squid were a mullet, hosting would be the short part in the front.
+The revenue generated from our hosting operations helps power the Laughing Squid blog.

-- COMMUNITY – When Laughing Squid started out in San Francisco in 1995, it became part of a vibrant community.
-A few of the events and organizations we have been involved with over the years include Burning Man, ArtCar Fest, Defenestration, Survival Research Labs, The Cacophony Society, SEEMEN, the extended universe of Chicken John, Power Tool Drag Races, Black Rock Arts Foundation, RoboGames, Santarchy (Santacon), Webzine, the original BarCamp, Maker Faire, dorkbot-sf, How to Destroy the Universe and Hi Fructose Magazine.
+When Laughing Squid started out in San Francisco in 1995, we joined a vibrant and creative local community, which includes events and organizations such as Burning Man, ArtCar Fest, Defenestration, Survival Research Labs, The Cacophony Society, Power Tool Drag Races, Black Rock Arts Foundation, RoboGames, Santarchy (Santacon), Webzine, BarCamp, Maker Faire, dorkbot San Francisco, How to Destroy the Universe and Hi Fructose Magazine.

 Laughing Squid continues to maintain close ties with many of these organizations.